 If you’re considering a property transaction in Ireland, there are a number of things you need to consider

-At Kevin O’Donovan Solicitors, we are experienced in helping local and international buyers as they make their way through the property purchase process.
+At Kevin O’Donovan Solicitors, we are experienced in helping local and international buyers as they make their way through the property purchase process in West Cork.

 If you are a party interested in purchasing property in the Republic of Ireland, you will most likely either have come across the property on some property website or alternatively have viewed same while visiting Ireland having first come across same in some auctioneer or estate agent’s website or window display.